CyberFlameGO/svnpython/Doc/library/subprocess.rst

    Arguments are:

    *args* should be a string, or a sequence of program arguments.
-The program to execute is normally the first item in the args sequence or the string if a string is given, but can be explicitly set by using the *executable* argument.
-When *executable* is given, the first item in the args sequence is still treated by most programs as the command name, which can then be different from the actual executable name.
-On Unix, it becomes the display name for the executing program in utilities such as :program:`ps`.
+The program to execute is normally the first item in the args sequence or string, but can be explicitly set by using the executable argument.

    On Unix, with *shell=False* (default): In this case, the Popen class uses :meth:`os.execvp` to execute the child program. *args* should normally be a